atodorov/atodorov.github.com/content/_posts/2013-08-07-the-51st-annual-meeting-of-the-association-for-computational-linguistics.markdown

 ---
 layout: post
-title: "The 51st Annual Meeting of the Association for Computational Linguistics"
+Title: The 51st Annual Meeting of the Association for Computational Linguistics
 date: 2013-08-07 12:10
 comments: true
 categories: ['events']